 However, everything suddenly changed: while we were busy expanding our business in pace with the amazingly rapid growth of the Japanese economy, we were hit by the first oil shock.

 Amid the worldwide recession triggered by the oil shock, our flying boat technology which had been steadily gained over many years, finally blossomed, resulting in the development of the STOL flying boat in 1967 and Japan's first STOL Amphibian in 1974.

-For the Industrial Machinery business, which was launched after the end of war, we will improve existing models and develop new ones to promote "energy saving," "laborsaving," and "systemization," while at the same time making bold decisions to divest non-profitable businesses.
+For the fluid products such as submersible pumps, industrial machinery and environmental systems such as automated wire processors and refuse transfer station systems, parking systems such as mechanical parking equipment, which were launched after 1950s, we will improve existing models and develop new ones to promote "energy saving," "laborsaving," and "systemization," while at the same time making bold decisions to divest non-profitable businesses.

 Our forerunners have ventured out and launched many businesses.
 Always concentrating on "contributing to society through technology," ShinMaywa Industries has offered the market what it wants.